Start Metasploit Framework

 From Attack Box

-on the target - Run these commands on Attack Box and authenticate as
+• Run these commands on Attack Box and authenticate as johndoe on the target

 Password Authentication